Back to ExploreShopping

 It's an ambitious bet, and one that aligns with a broader trend in the global pet industry: the growing overlap between pet care and human health science.

-Lyka also holds B Corp certification and claims carbon-negative status, positioning itself as a sustainability-forward brand in a category that's increasingly conscious of its environmental footprint.
+Lyka also holds B Corp Certification and claims carbon-negative status, positioning itself as a sustainability-forward brand in a category that's increasingly conscious of its environmental footprint.

 The Ad That Got Banned